 This lesson defines two more very practical and influential motivational theories; equity theory and expectancy theory.
 This lesson wraps up the theoretical about the importance of creating a motivational environment.

 Now comes the hard part: when real life doesn't work out the way the theories said it should.
 What happens when conflict arises?
 This lesson explores conflict and conflict resolution.
 You will learn about specific techniques of negotiation, a particular type of conflict management.

 Models of Conflict Resolution and Problem-Solving

 This less about conflict and problem-solving in work groups?
 This lesson identifies means of solving conflict between groups.
 You will also learn a problem-solving model that is useful in work and in life.

 Working Through Problems

-This lesson explores the problem-solving model introduced earlier and talks about the importance of establishing objectives, generating alternatives, and choosing a solution.
+This lesson explores the problem-solving model and talks about the importance of establishing objectives, generating alternatives, and choosing a solution.